hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree.md

   }
 }
 ```

+See the [Tree Styling](Tree-Styling) extension for more details and examples.

 ### Store Model Extension

-The CheckBox Tree comes with an optional [Store Model Extension](Store-Model-Extension)
+The CheckBox Tree also comes with a [Store Model Extension](Model-Extension)
 which serves both the TreeStoreModel as well as the ForestStoreModel.
 The Store
 Model extension allows the user to programmatically manipulate checkbox trees.
 You can simply check/uncheck a single store item or a set of store items using